 Oh, and turnip lanterns.
 Did I mention turnip lanterns?

 Turnip lanterns — sometimes with faces carved into them — would be placed outside of homes for a variety of reasons.
-They can light your way at night (good, so you don’t get snuck up on by evil spirits…because evil spirits are totally afraid of light), they represent the “spirits and otherworldly beings” that happen are roaming around, and they might also protect your home from bad spirits and otherworldly beings.
+They can light your way at night (good, so you don’t get snuck up on by evil spirits…because evil spirits are totally afraid of light), they represent the “spirits and otherworldly beings” that happen to be roaming around, and they might also protect your home from bad spirits and otherworldly beings.
 Because you don’t want to invite a mass-murdering psychopath to dinner, just Uncle Joe.

 Wearing costumes was common at Celtic feast days, but especially on days when the spirits were said to be roaming about, and could have served to confuse, ward off, represent these spirits, or possibly some combination of the three.
 Additionally, Wikipedia has this to say which is much more interesting than I could paraphrase: